MAYZGitHub/mayz-contracts/docs/REINDEXING-DEEP.md

 However, real tokens in the blockchain cannot be fractional.
 Cardano tokens are always required to be whole, integer values (e.g., you can't hold 0.5 or 0.75 of a token).
 This limitation means that when performing deposits, withdrawals, or any operations performed with real tokens must always result in whole integer values of tokens.

-TODO: explicar que hay fracciones pero son solo metadatos y de como se muestran los valores integers.
+TODO: explicar que hay fracciones y decimales pero son solo metadatos y de como se muestran los valores integers.

 This creates the following requirement:
 - If the token value in the IU contains 1 decimal place, it implies that deposits or withdrawals must be made in multiples of 10 IUs so final resulting amount is integer: